bkinsey808/graphql-fullstack-seed/README.md

 ## Not done yet!

-This project does not currently do anything offiline yet.
+This project does not currently do anything offline yet.
 Still, this project does enough interesting stuff (persisted queries, jwt authentication, etc) that it may be worth taking a look at.

 ## Purpose for this project